-While Red Bird's position is that issues like the calculation of rate base in the assets to be acquired, whether a buyer is entitled to an acquisition adjustment as a result of the condition of the system, and whether a buyer is entitled to recover due diligence, transactional, and regulatory costs associated with the acquisition should be deferred to the first rate case following an acquisition, my testimony also addresses these items in the event the Commission determines it should consider any of these issues in this proceeding.
+While Red Bird's position is that issues like the calculation of rate base in the assets to be acquired, whether a buyer is entitled to an acquisition adjustment, and whether a buyer is entitled to recover due diligence, transactional, and regulatory costs associated with the acquisition should be deferred to the first rate case following an acquisition, my testimony addresses these items in the event the Commission determines it should consider any of these issues in this proceeding.

-12 Q. ARE YOU FILING ANY EXHIBITS WITH YOUR TESTIMONY?
+11 Q. ARE YOU FILING ANY EXHIBITS WITH YOUR TESTIMONY?

-- 13 A. Yes.
-My testimony is accompanied by the following exhibits: - 14 Cox Direct Exhibit 1: An organizational chart of Red Bird and its affiliates. - 15 Cox Direct Exhibit 2: Current list of CSWR's senior leadership team, including a - brief biography of each member. - 17 Cox Direct Exhibit 3: Correspondence dated June 22, 2023, from the Missouri - Department of Natural Resources to Josiah Cox. - 19 Cox Direct Exhibit 4: Correspondence dated February 27, 2023, from the - 20 Mississippi Department of Environmental Quality to Mississippi Public Service - 21 Commissioner Brent Bailey. - 22 Cox Direct Exhibit 5: List of due diligence, transactional and regulatory activities - and costs.
+- 12 A. Yes.
+My testimony is accompanied by the following five exhibits: - 13 Cox Direct Exhibit 1: An organizational chart of Red Bird and its affiliates. - 14 Cox Direct Exhibit 2: Current list of CSWR's senior leadership team, including - a brief biography of each member. - 16 Cox Direct Exhibit 3: Correspondence dated June 22, 2023, from the Missouri - Department of Natural Resources to Josiah Cox. - 18 Cox Direct Exhibit 4: Correspondence dated February 27, 2023, from the - 19 Mississippi Department of Environmental Quality to Mississippi Public Service - 20 Commissioner Brent Bailey. - 21 Cox Direct Exhibit 5: List of due diligence, transactional and regulatory activities - and costs.

-1 Q. WERE THOSE EXHIBITS PREPARED BY YOU OR UN JNDER YOUR -- ------------
+1 Q. WERE THOSE EXHIBITS PREPARED BY YOU OR UNDER YOUR